olafk/healthcheck/README.md

 * Commerce Healthcheck adapters
     * This adapts commerce's `CommerceHealthHttpStatus` to the Healthcheck interface
 * Demo Checklist adapters
-    * This adapts Olaf's demo-checklist to the Healthcheck interface
+    * This adapts [Olaf's demo-checklist](https://github.com/olafk/demo-checklist-web) to the Healthcheck interface
 * Breaking Changes implementations
     * with some copies from Liferay's portal-impl code (VerifyProperties, which currently runs only during upgrades)
+* Best Practice implementations
+    * e.g. "Do not use default user accounts"
+* Operational implementations
+    * e.g. checks for available memory and redirection configuration

 ## How to build

 Clone this repository into a Liferay Workspace's `modules` directory.